eleanorforsyth/JMX-ECG-Benchmark/README.md

 ### jmx_evaluate_all_detectors.py

-The code runs the detectors with all subjects, all leads, and all experiments.
-The heartbeat detection locations are saved and the scenarios that have annotated R-peaks are used for benchmarking the detectors.
-After discounting the extra/missed beats, the remaining detected beats could be considered "true" detections
+The code evaluates all ECG detectors with all subjects, all leads, and all experiments.
+It outputs separate json files for every detector and stores them in the `results` directory.

 ### jmx_stats_plots.py